Investing Simple is affiliated with Betterment. This relationship does not influence our opinion of this platform.

 Financial Planning: Betterment Premium offers unlimited access to financial professionals.
 These professionals will assist you by making recommendations on how much to invest and provide guidance on asset allocation within your portfolio.
 The premium plan also includes detailed advice on investments held outside of Betterment.
 Betterment Digital offers algorithm based financial planning with no human involvement.
 All Betterment plans offer some level of portfolio guidance.

 Smart Rebalancing: Betterment offers smart rebalancing of your portfolio.
-This is offered to both premium and digital investors.
+This is available to both premium and digital investors.
 Rebalancing of a portfolio should happen when your target weights of assets gets skewed.
 For example, if you have a portfolio of 60% stocks and 40% bonds and the stocks increase in value.
 Now, you may be weighted at 70% stocks and 30% bonds.
 To tone down risk and return to your target allocation, you should rebalance and sell stocks and buy bonds to return to your 60/40 stock bond allocation.
 Betterment’s version of smart rebalancing makes sure your positions are in their right allocation at all times.

 Betterment also has the functionality of implementing tax loss harvesting across your accounts as well as your spouses accounts.
 Spousal tax loss harvesting will allow you to optimize your tax minimization strategies on one tax return.